smijis/smijis.github.io/README.md

 - ✓ Functional Contact Form

-  I initially used the <form> tag; however, to center the form on the webpage, I ended up changing it to a container so I could adjust elements to my liking.
+  I initially used the form html tag; however, to center the form on the webpage, I ended up changing it to a container so I could adjust elements to my liking.
 I also put the contact form on a separate, third web page.

 - ✓ "Projects" section